Learn more about the basis of natural polymers

-The basis of natural polymer is renewable raw material that is refined into a compound.
+Material manufacturing – the basis of a natural polymer is a renewable raw material that is refined into a compound.
 The compound is a fine, grainy substance that can be further processed.
 Depending on its intended use, either corn starch or lactic acid will be the source.

 Extraction of starch (NaKu primarily uses corn starch):

 Starch is an organic compound that is present in various plants.
-In our region, corn starch and potato starch are mainly used as raw material.
-But there are also a lot of other plants that produce starch, such as rice or Jerusalem artichoke.
+In our region, corn starch and potato starch are mainly used as raw materials.
+But there are also a lot of other plants that produce starch, such as rice or Jerusalem artichokes.

-Starch is a polysaccharide; this means that on a chemical level, it resembles a long chain of sugar molecules.
-Corn starch is attained by elution: All parts of the plant that contain starch are crushed into very small, and the starched is drained out of the cells through filtration and centrifugation until pure corn starch is obtained.
-After drying, native corn starch in powder form is created.
+Starch is a polysaccharide; this means that on a chemical level it resembles a long chain of sugar molecules.
+Corn starch is attained by elution: All parts of the plant that contain starch are crushed, and the starch is drained out of the cells through filtration and centrifugation until pure corn starch is obtained.
+This is then dried to produce native corn starch powder.
 In industrial-scale production, starch is used as a source material for print paper, adhesives, glue and similar products.

 Extraction of lactic acid: